ipfs/in-web-browsers/ADDRESSING.md

 the content root.
 It is interpreted as an authority component used for Origin calculation, which provides necessary isolation between security contexts of diferent content trees.

-### Future: addressing with shared `dweb` namespace
+### Appendix: experiments with addressing with shared `dweb` namespace

-We are exploring the idea of a shared `dweb` namespace to remove the complexity of adressing IPFS and other content-addressed protocols.
+We explored the idea of a shared `dweb` namespace to remove the complexity of adressing IPFS and other content-addressed protocols.
 More details can be found at:
 - (A) the `dweb://` protocol handler ([arewedistributedyet/issues/28](https://github.com/arewedistributedyet/arewedistributedyet/issues/28))
 - (B) the `.dweb` special-use top-level domain name ([arewedistributedyet/issues/34](https://github.com/arewedistributedyet/arewedistributedyet/issues/34))

+Unfortunately, a single scheme is not compatible with the security model on the web.
+Consider this highly experimentsl, do not use this in production.
+If anyone wants to implement it in a safe way, it needs to return a redirect to `ipfs://` or `ipns://`.